borfei/musiqview/README.md

 ```

 > [!IMPORTANT]
-> *When building a release build, you must install [Android SDK Build Tools](https://developer.android.com/tools), and have your own keystore.*
+> *When building a release build, you must provide your own keystore.*

 ## FAQ
 - Musicview no longer accepts network playback, what happened?